layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

 ##### Destination

-In case the conditions are met, the message is then forwarded to the topic an in the format you define.
+In case the conditions are met, the message is then forwarded to the topic and in the format you define.

 * **`Format`**: Pick a format in which you would like to output the data to Kafka.
   You must have pre-defined the format [here](/docs/category/formats).